TimM32/Reading-Notes/reading-notes-01.md

 8. What are the three symbols you can use to create an unordered (bulleted) list with Markdown?
 You want to use dashes (-), asterisks (* ), or plus signs (+).

 ## Things I want to know more about
+What is the advantages of using dashes, asterisks or plus signs when trying to create an unordered list?
+Is there a way within markdown to customize some of the visual settings ie. color, animation etc.?